 - Foreign Students – Long term Student Visa or letter from University

 - Overseas Visitor – Visitors Visa or documentation from Home Office as confirmation that in UK for more than six months

 In addition, we will need your NHS Number (which is on your Medical Card or can be obtained from your previous GP surgery)

-You will be able to make a doctor’s appointment 3 days after your registration form has been accepted at reception.
+You will be able to make an appointment 3 days after your registration form has been accepted at reception.

 We are currently only accepting registrations from patients who live within our practice area.
-Our practice area includes to following areas:
+Our practice area includes the following areas: